Wandalen/willbe/doc/version2.eng/tutorial/WillFileMinimization.md

 about :

   name : willFileMinimizing
-  description : "To minimize will-file by short write form of criterions" version : 0.0.1
+  description : "To minimize willfile by short write form of criterions" version : 0.0.1

 path :